Kia Sportage SUV - Interior & comfort

 There’s no doubting that Kia has really gone to town when it comes to the quality of materials used inside the Sportage.
-Everything feels really nicely put together and all the switches on the centre console are laid out logically.
-The touchscreen that comes on every model is easy to use and responsive.
-It may not be stunning to look at, but to use, it’s hard to fault.
+Everything feels solidly put together and all the switches on the centre console are easy to find and use.
+The standard touchscreen is easy to use too and it’s responsive.
+It may not be stunning to look at but to use, it’s hard to fault.
 A mid-2020 update saw the entry-level ‘1’ and flagship ‘4’ trim levels discontinued from the Sportage line-up.

 Every Sportage is well equipped, with even entry-level ‘2’ coming with plenty of kit.
-You get air conditioning, a DAB digital radio, Bluetooth phone connectivity, a USB port, Apple CarPlay and Android Auto, a seven-inch infotainment touchscreen, which is the display for a reversing camera, privacy glass and 17-inch alloys.
+You get air conditioning, a DAB digital radio, Bluetooth phone connectivity, a USB port, Apple CarPlay and Android Auto, an eight-inch infotainment touchscreen, a reversing camera, privacy glass and 17-inch alloys.